-Best laptop bags: Our favorites for commuting, traveling, and charging your devices
+Best laptop bags: Editor's choice for commuting, traveling, and charging your devices

 We found some of the best laptop bags for every situation, whether you're commuting everyday to work, traveling abroad, or want to charge your devices on the go.

-- Best messenger bag: The Messenger by Pad and Quill
+- Runner up: The Messenger by Pad and Quill

 - Best charging backpack: North Face Resistor/Inductor